 In the big cities, you will find biking and hiking trails, as well as world-class sports facilities such as the Canada Olympic Plaza in Calgary.
-There is a thriving arts and culture scene; multiple museums, art galleries, live theatre, numerous festivals in summer and winter.
+There is a thriving arts and culture scene, multiple museums, art galleries, live theatre, and numerous festivals in summer and winter.

 5. Plenty of sun

 Alberta has bragging rights to being the sunniest province with an average of 1900 hours of sunshine annually in the north and 2300 hours in the south.
 Even on cold winter days, there will be blue clear sunny skies.